 Also, if you took the PSAT as a sophomore and you're hoping to qualify for National Merit junior year, you can use SAT study materials to prepare for the PSAT.

 Don't Let a Great Score Go To Your Head

-If you happened to get an excellent score on the PSAT, don’t assume you don’t have to study for the SAT – the SAT is more difficult than the PSAT.
-It’s longer, contains harder questions, and, if you choose to take the SAT with Writing, contains an additional essay.
+If you happened to get an excellent score on the PSAT, don't assume you don't have to study for the SAT—the SAT is not the same as the PSAT.
+It's both longer and contains harder questions.

 A high PSAT score is encouraging, but a high score on a real SAT practice test would be even better.
 Be prepared to put in some time studying for the SAT to get a score as high as your predicted PSAT score.